jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 ```

 `PostsDao` needs `val authorizedDao: AuthorizedDao` because posts are different for different authorized users and we don't want to return other user posts when user re-login to a different account.
-Cache is used so the same instance always will be returned for the same authorized user.
+Cache is used so the same instance will always return the same authorized user.
 We could use more sophisticated cache but HashMap is good enough.

-Now you implement receive posts in your `PostsDao`:
+Now you implement receiving posts in your `PostsDao`:

 ```kotlin
 val posts: Observable<Either<DefaultError, List<Post>>> =